 Less concerned about posting for the sake of likes, Kuilder says the key for him is to keep it fun.
 "A recent obsession was using coloured outlines and cloth and how it can wrinkle on objects.
 In those cases, I share a lot of style explorations and just tiny ideas or sketches.
 Instagram becomes a glimpse into my sketchbook.
 Just make this space your own, it’s your private gallery where no one tells you what to do."

-Japanese-born Brooklyn-based visual artist Hisham Akika Bharoocha, who has over 97,000 followers agrees.
+Japanese-born Brooklyn-based visual artist Hisham Akika Bharoocha (opens in new tab), who has over 96,000 followers agrees.
 “The only thing I do is to be genuine.
 That’s always been my style and people seem to appreciate that.”

 04. Don't over-curate